Secured vs. unsecured loans

 If you’re unsure if an unsecured or a secured personal loan is better for you, here are some considerations to keep in mind:

 - If you’re buying a vehicle.
-The age, cost and type of vehicle will have an impact on whether you can or should get a secured personal loan, or whether an unsecured loan will be a better option for you.
+The age, cost and type of vehicle will have an impact on whether you can or should get a secured car loan, or whether an unsecured loan will be a better option for you.
 Some lenders will only accept newer vehicles as a guarantee, while other lenders may require the vehicle to pass an inspection check.

 - If you want to use the loan amount for various purposes.
 Lenders offering secured loans tend to place restrictions on the use of the loan amount.
 For instance, if you’re taking out a secured car loan but also want to buy some furniture, the lender may not let you borrow more than the cost of the car.